HTML PROGRAMMING:HTML – Elements

 </html>

-In this example, the <i> and <u> tags are nested inside <h1> and <p> elements.
-The browser first understands the outer element (heading or paragraph) and then adds extra styling from the inner element (italic or underline).
-This shows how elements can be combined to create richer content.
+In this example, the <i> and <u> elements are nested inside <h1> and <p>.
+The browser first understands the outer element (heading or paragraph) and then applies additional meaning or styling from the inner elements.
+This shows how HTML elements work together to form rich content.